We're going to be talking about, we're going to be talking about Julian Assange.

 Okay.

-So, okay, let's go ahead and get into the backgrounds, right?
+Let's go ahead and get into the backgrounds, right?

-Uh uh defendant Julian P. Assange and WikiLeaks, all right.
+Defendant Julian P. Assange and WikiLeaks.

-Assange, a citizen of Australia, created the website WikiLeaks in 2006 to release on internet otherwise unavailable documents.
+Assange, a citizen of Australia, created the website WikiLeaks in 2006 to release on the internet otherwise unavailable documents.

-Although associates and volunteers Work for WikiLeaks in various capacities.
+Although associates and volunteers work for WikiLeaks in various capacities, WikiLeaks was closely identified with Assange himself.

-As reported in an article published in Wired magazine in or around September 2010, Assange stated, I am the heart and soul of this organization.
+As reported in an article published in Wired magazine in or around September 2010, Assange stated, I am the heart and soul of this organization, its founder, philosopher, spokesperson, original coder, organizer, financer, and all the rest.

-Okay, well, that was kind of self-snitching.
+Okay, well, that was kind of snuff-snitching.

-As stated by Assange in January 2010, an interview during the 26th Chaos Communication Congress, WikiLeaks had a full-time staff of five and 800 occasional helpers.
+As stated by Assange in January 2010, interview during the 26th Chaos Communication Congress, WikiLeaks had a full-time staff of five and 800 occasional helpers.

 Assange has also stated that he made the final decision as to whether a particular document submitted to WikiLeaks was legitimate.

-Stooping is how they were able to pin it on him.
+And that right there, my friends, stupid is how they were able to pin it on him.

 Because they're like, look, you're the boss, right?